saadeghi/theme-change/README.md

 # 🎨 CSS Theme Changer
 Change CSS theme with toggle, buttons or select using CSS Variables ([CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 It saves the chosen theme in brower localStorage and loads it again when page loads.
-You only need to define your theme in CSS.
+You only need to define your theme in CSS

 See in action 👉 https://codepen.io/saadeghi/pen/OJypbNM

 ## 👨‍💻 How to use ##